reonbritto/lstm-stock/README.md

 - The sentiment and transformer features are placeholders; integrate real models as needed.
 - The app is for educational and research purposes only.
+- You can switch between the full-featured model and the simplified pipeline by importing `train_and_evaluate` etc.
+- Adjust `time_steps`, epochs, and batch size for your data and compute.

 ## Requirements